source4societyorg/SCEPTER-GatewayService/README.md

 We recommend forking this repository.

-If you are using the [SCEPTER](https://www.github.com/source4societyorg/SCEPTER-core) framework you can install this service using the following command from your project folder:
+If you are using the [SCEPTER](https://www.github.com/source4societyorg/SCEPTER-core) framework you can install this service using the `service:add` scepter command (SCEPTER-command-service)[https://github.com/source4societyorg/SCEPTER-command-service]

-    node bin/scepter.js service:add git@github.com:source4societyorg/SCEPTER-GatewayService.git GatewayService

-You can replace the github uri with the uri of your forked repository.

-This will clone the service into your services folder as a submodule, and run `yarn install` as well as `yarn test`.
-We are currently working on initialization scripts that will help setup configuration files after running this command.
+This will clone the service into your services folder as a submodule.

 Alternatively if you are running this as a standalone service, you can simply `git clone` this repository or it's fork, and setup the configuration files locally.